manustays/abhi.page.11ty/src/blog/how-we-built-connect-web-app.md

 ---
 layout: blog
-title: How we built the Connect Web App – Part 1 – Breaking from our past
+title: How we built the Connect web app – Part 1 – Breaking from our past
 description: The story of designing the Interaction Framework and a PWA, enabling us to automate the process of building and delivering financial products & services to our users.
 keywords: eko, connect
 image: /assets/img/blog/connect.jpeg